The Royal Society is committed to protecting and respecting your privacy.

 To make a request for any personal data we may hold please write to our Data Protection Team, either at email@example.com or at The Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG.
 As above, we may have to ask for further information or evidence to verify your identity before we can proceed with your request and may ask for further information to help us locate any specific information you seek.

 Usually we will have one month to respond to a subject access request.
-However, in case of complex requests, we may require a further two months to respond.
-We may also charge for administrative time in dealing with any manifestly unreasonable or excessive requests.
+However, in case of complex requests, we may require a further two months to respond; if this is the case, we will let you know within one month that we need more time and provide the reason why.
+We may also charge for administrative time in dealing with any manifestly unfounded or excessive requests, or if you ask for further copies of your information following a request

 Complaints or queries